 Effective assessment practice

-Outlines on the purpose and principles of assessment that provide all students with an opportunity to demonstrate their understanding and progress in learning.
+Outlines the purpose and principles of assessment that provide all students with an opportunity to demonstrate their understanding and progress in learning.

 Purpose of assessment

 Effective assessment is embedded within the teaching and learning cycle.
+It serves as a connecting thread to ensure that each segment is responsive to student needs.

 • What do I want my students to learn?